153 Workset Mover

 Overview

 Workset Mover moves all selected elements to the currently active workset in a single operation.
-There is no dialog — the change happens immediately.
-It completes the trio of workset shortcut tools alongside 154 Set Active View Workset and 155 Isolate By Workset, and is most powerful when assigned to a keyboard shortcut.
+There is no dialog — the change happens immediately using each element's ELEM_PARTITION_PARAM, with a separate transaction per element so that one failure never blocks the rest.
+It completes the trio of workset shortcut tools alongside 154 Set Active View Workset and 155 Isolate By Workset, and is most effective when assigned to a keyboard shortcut.

 Table of Contents